roderickwoodman/boardgameinator/README.md

 ## How does Boardgameinator work?

 The app pulls game information from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) and stores both it and the user's likes in the browser's local storage area.
-Then, the aggregated likes plus other input controls determine the final filtered and order list of games that the user sees on the page.
+Then, the aggregated likes plus other input controls determine the final filtered, ordered list of games that the user sees on the page.

 ## How do I run it in development mode on my machine?